-Carewell raises $5M for a vetted marketplace aimed at family caregivers – TechCrunch
+Carewell raises $5M for a vetted e-commerce platform aimed at family caregivers – TechCrunch

 Primetime itself is an interesting firm: it was founded by the pair specifically to find and invest in startups building services to address the needs of older people, which, like caregivers, are another very overlooked group when it comes to a lot of new services.

 Carewell is based out of Charlotte, North Carolina, itself notable at a time when so many are moving out of bigger tech hubs amid all of the other shifts we’ve gone through in the pandemic.
-It was co-founded by Bianca Padilla and Jonathan Magolnick, who say they launched the company after Padilla found herself in the role of informal family caregiver.
+It was co-founded by Bianca Padilla and Jonathan Magolnick, a husband-and-wife team who say they launched the company after Padilla found herself in the role of informal family caregiver.

 Informal caregivers is a group separate from those who are professional caregivers, with one of the key differentiators being that the former are unpaid.
-It’s estimated that there are some 53 million unpaid family caregivers in the U.S., working out to some 20% of the population, with numbers on the rise, but as Padilla found out, even with these big numbers, there were precious few resources available to her to figure out best practices; and as an individual (not a nursing home, not a hospital, not an agency) there weren’t really places she could go online to buy supplies that she could trust to be good brands and good value.
+It’s estimated that there are some 53 million unpaid family caregivers in the U.S., working out to some 20% of the population, with numbers on the rise.
+But as Padilla found out, even with these big numbers, there were precious few resources available to her to figure out best practices; and as an individual (not a nursing home, not a hospital, not an agency) there weren’t really places she could go online to buy supplies that she could trust to be good brands and good value.

 And that’s how, in 2015, Carewell was born.

+Padilla, who is the CEO, is clear to point out that Carewell is not a marketplace.

+“Carewell is an e-commerce site, so there are not any third-party product listings on the site,” she said.
+“A huge part of the services we provide caregivers include researching and expertly vetting products before making them available for purchase.
+In partnership with manufacturers as well as our caregiver community, we offer a deeply curated product offering that addresses the unique challenges of caregivers and their loved ones.
+We want to ensure the quality of the entire customer experience, and maintain the integrity of the products being offered.”

-The company looks to be more than just a marketplace (which might be one reason why e.ventures and Levy of Primetime, both with roots in publishing, were interested).
+And indeed, the company looks to be more than just a place to buy things (which might be one reason why e.ventures and Levy of Primetime, both with roots in publishing, were interested).

 In addition to selling hygiene, home and personal care, meal and other products, it also provides a series of guides intended to give information and advice to informal caregivers.
 They include subjects like getting around Medicare, dealing with mealtimes if someone has dementia, profiles of caregivers in the wider community, exercise ideas and more.